paulkarpenko/us-code-ui/uscode/title-20-education/chapter-031-general-provisions-concerning-education.md

 (1) The term “recipient” means a recipient of a grant or cooperative agreement under an applicable program.

 (2) The term “applicable program” excludes programs authorized by the Higher Education Act of 1965 [[20 U.S.C.
-1001](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) et seq., [42 U.S.C.
-2751](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2751&num=0&edition=prelim) et seq.] and assistance programs provided under the Act of September 30, 1950 11 See References in Text note below.
+1001](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) et seq.] and assistance programs provided under the Act of September 30, 1950 11 See References in Text note below.
 (Public Law 874, 81st Congress), and the Act of September 23, 1950 1 (Public Law 815, 81st Congress).

 ### Statutory Notes

 #### References in Text
 The Higher Education Act of 1965, referred to in par.
 (2), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, which is classified generally to chapter 28 (§ 1001 et seq.) of this title and part C (§ 2751 et seq.) of subchapter I of chapter 34 of Title 42, The Public Health and Welfare.
+1219, which is classified generally to chapter 28 (§ 1001 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) and Tables.

 Act of September 30, 1950 (Public Law 874, 81st Congress), referred to in par.
 (2), is act Sept.
 30, 1950, ch.
 1124, 64 Stat.
 1100, which was classified generally to chapter 13 (§ 236 et seq.) of this title prior to repeal by Pub.
 L. 103–382, title III, § 331(b), Oct.
 20, 1994, 108 Stat.
 3965.
 For complete classification of this Act to the Code, see Tables.